datagovuk/dgu-vagrant-puppet/README.md

     warning: Scope(Class[Python]): Could not look up qualified variable '::python::install::valid_versions'; class ::python::install has not been evaluated at /etc/puppet/modules/python/manifests/init.pp:73
     The directory '/home/vagrant/.cache/pip/http' or its parent directory is not owned by the current user and the cache has been disabled.
 Please check the permissions and owner of that directory.
-If executing pip with sudo, you may want sudo's -H flag. duplicated key at line 165 ignored: :queue_type
+If executing pip with sudo, you may want sudo's -H flag. duplicated key at line 165 ignored: :queue_type ==> default: /home/co/ckan/local/lib/python2.7/site-packages/pip/_vendor/requests/packages/urllib3/util/ssl_.py:318: SNIMissingWarning: An HTTPS request has been made, but the SNI (Subject Name Indication) extension to TLS is not available on this platform.
+This may cause the server to present an incorrect TLS certificate, which can cause validation failures.
+You can upgrade to a newer version of Python to solve this.
+For more information, see https://urllib3.readthedocs.org/en/latest/security.html#snimissingwarning.
+    ==> default:   SNIMissingWarning
+    ==> default: /home/co/ckan/local/lib/python2.7/site-packages/pip/_vendor/requests/packages/urllib3/util/ssl_.py:122: InsecurePlatformWarning: A true SSLContext object is not available.
+This prevents urllib3 from configuring SSL appropriately and may cause certain SSL connections to fail.
+You can upgrade to a newer version of Python to solve this.
+For more information, see https://urllib3.readthedocs.org/en/latest/security.html#insecureplatformwarning.
+    ==> default:   InsecurePlatformWarning

 ## Puppet errors